 Attend Art Fest

 If you plan to be in Fort Myers in early February, you’ll be able to attend Art Fest.
-Hosted over the weekend of February 3-5 in 2017 along the downtown waterfront, admission is free and it includes exceptional works of art, entertainment and children’s art activities.
+Admission is free and it includes exceptional works of art, entertainment and children’s art activities.
 This juried art festival also offers a chance to meet skilled artists face-to-face, and to take home some of their treasures.

 Sample the Sanibel arts scene

 You’ll discover even more art to explore on nearby Sanibel Island.
 Big Arts presents a diverse range of exhibits from local, regional and international artists.
 The leading cultural centre and art educator on the island, it provides access to a wealth of cultural events for locals as well as visitors, including workshops and a variety of musical entertainment.

 You can also explore the professional art cooperative known as Tower Gallery, located in a converted 1926 beach house.
 It features photography, sculptures, fused glass, fibre art hand-built raku, handcrafted jewellery, original paintings, prints and more.
 Check its schedule for special events like “Meet and Greet the Artists” and an “Art Under the Stars” demonstration.

 Visit the nation’s one and only shell museum

 While in Sanibel you’ll have the opportunity to view art works at the very unique Bailey-Matthews National Shell Museum too.
 The only shell museum in the entire nation, it features everything from shells found from across the globe to intricate works of art.
 There are marine-focused arts and crafts, over 30 permanent exhibits, fun family-friendly activities and daily tank talks.